ZeroSharp/zerosharp.github.com/source/_posts/2014-09-09-replacing-a-class-at-runtime-using-ninject-and-roslyn-part-1.markdown

 * Delete the plug-in from the table and show the output has reverted to the default (the originally implementation code).

 Over next few posts I'll guide you through building the application and demonstrate the runtime replacement of the generator class.

+See [Part 2](/replacing-a-class-at-runtime-using-ninject-and-roslyn-part-2/) for screen shots of the working application and an overview of the basic project set up.